cduvallet/concat_datasets/README.md

    1. this dereplication step uses `min_count = 1`, i.e. it was in at least one dataset
 1. reorders and relabels the sequence IDs according to total size across all studies in `data/derep_data/dereped_datasets_concated.raw_dereplicated.fasta.relabeled_and_sorted`
 1. clusters this super de-replicated fasta with usearch
+1. makes OTU table by mapping OTUs back to sequences back to original sequences in datasets

 The `download_and_process_datasets.sh` script calls the other two Python scripts:
 * `update_summary_file.py` updates a dataset's summary file with the processing parameters (as above)